openbmc/openbmc/meta-raspberrypi/README.md

 ## Quick Start with kas

 1. Install kas build tool from PyPi (sudo pip3 install kas)
+2. Set the `machine: ` in kas-poky-rpi.yml to one of the supported boards (see conf/machine/*.conf)
-2. kas build meta-raspberrypi/kas-poky-rpi.yml
+3. kas build meta-raspberrypi/kas-poky-rpi.yml
-3. Use bmaptool to copy the generated .wic.bz2 file to the SD card
+4. Use bmaptool to copy the generated .wic.bz2 file to the SD card
-4. Boot your RPI
+5. Boot your RPI

 To adjust the build configuration with specific options (I2C, SPI, ...), simply add a section as follows: